A Gibbs sampler for a class of random convex polytopes: Introduction

 Section~\ref{sec:categorical} introduces the formal setup.
-Section~\ref{sec:gibbssampler} presents an equivalence between constraints arising in the definition of the target distribution and the existence of negative cycles in a certain weighted graph, that leads to a Gibbs sampler.
+Section~\ref{sec:gibbssampler} presents an equivalence between constraints arising in the definition of the problem and the existence of ``negative cycles'' (defined in Section \ref{subsec:constraints}) in a certain weighted graph, that leads to a Gibbs sampler.
 Various illustrations and extensions are laid out in Section~\ref{sec:manipulations}.
 Section~\ref{sec:application} concerns applications to $2\times 2$ contingency tables and the linkage model.
 Elements of future research are discussed in Section \ref{sec:discussion}.
 Code in R \citep{Rsoftware} is available at \href{https://github.com/pierrejacob/dempsterpolytope}{github.com/pierrejacob/dempsterpolytope} to reproduce the figures of the article.